 Tip Credit Workers law is complicated.
 How much of a tip credit can be taken, who can share in tip pools and overtime for Tip Credit Workers are all issues.
 If you are a Tip Credit Worker and believe that you are not being properly paid, talk to one of our attorneys.

 Discuss Your Wage and Hour Claims With An Attorney

 Both federal and state wage and hour laws are very technical with many significant exemptions.
 If you think you have a claim for minimum wages or overtime, you should speak to an attorney.
-The consultation is free!
+The telephone consultation is free!